Wedding Ring Photography Tips and Inspiration For You To Try

 Find Reflections for Your Wedding Ring Photos

 Find and utilize reflections to create vertical symmetry and add interest to a scene.
-This can be a glass table, a granite counter top, a piano or any other reflective surface.
-Wipe down the surface to ensure there are no marks or specs prior to placing the rings and use your phone to make sure they are in the same focal plane.
-If you don’t find a reflective surface, use your cell phone!
+This can be a glass table, a granite countertop, a piano, or any other reflective surface.
+Wipe down the surface to ensure there are no marks or specks prior to placing the rings and use your phone to make sure they are in the same focal plane.
+If you don’t find a reflective surface, use your cell phone screen!

 All of the photos used in this article are taken with a Canon EF 100mm f/2.8L Macro IS in order to get a precise picture of the details of the rings and to achieve a greater compression than you would with a 35mm or 50mm.
 If you don’t have a backdrop available, Google an image of ‘bokeh’ or ‘Christmas lights’ on your phone and place it behind the rings so that it reflects onto the glass.
 Trust us, it works.

 Often times, wedding rings have intricate details carved into them or create unique silhouettes.
-While most of the time we focus on lighting them up to showcase the jewels or design, a silhouette brings the viewers attention to the shape of the ring which brings a unique perspective to the traditional ring shot.
+While most of the time we focus on lighting them up to showcase the jewels or design, a silhouette brings the viewer’s attention to the shape of the ring which brings a unique perspective to the traditional ring shot.
+This technique works especially well with vintage rings, Celtic knot designs, or rings with distinctive profiles that tell a story through their outline alone.

 Image by Jason VinsonWebsite